 The crucial question is whether the biological process that leads to balding can be arrested, or even reversed.
 Some doctors think that Provillus is the best hair loss treatment for this.

 “The follicles are there,” says Oliver.
-“If we could re-stimulate them and get them to grow back to their normal length and have their previous behaviour pattern, you’d be able to restore the growth of hair.”
+“If we could re-stimulate them and get them to grow back to their normal length and have their previous behavior pattern, you’d be able to restore the growth of hair.”

 The Dundee researchers are convinced that the key to this will be found in the switching mechanism.